sohammahajan196/Adaptron/CONTRIBUTING.md

 # Contributing to Adaptron

-Adaptron is developed milestone-by-milestone, as tracked in [TASKS.md](./TASKS.md) and designed in [PLAN.md](./PLAN.md).
+Adaptron is developed phase-by-phase, as tracked in [TASKS.md](./TASKS.md) and designed in [PLAN.md](./PLAN.md).
 This guide covers how to set up a development environment and the workflow contributions are expected to follow, once implementation begins.

 ## Development setup